2.11

 Integrate traditional practices and cultural uses of fire into wildfire prevention and land management practices and support the reintroduction of strategized burning.

-Ministry of Forests; Ministry of Emergency Management and Climate Readiness
+Lead Ministries: Forests; Emergency Management and Climate Readiness

 Year started